TubeR: Tubelet Transformer for Video Action Detection

 \textbf{Effect of short and long term context head.} We report the impact of our context aware classification head with both short and long-term features in Table \ref{tab:feature_query}.
 The context head brings a decent performance gain (+4.3\%) on AVA.
 This is probably because the movie clips in AVA contain shot changes and so the network benefits from seeing the full context of the clip.
 On UCF101-24, the videos are usually short and without shot changes.
 The context does not bring a significant improvement on UCF101-24.

 \textbf{Length of input clip.} We report results with variable input lengths in Table~\ref{tab:ablation_clip_len}.
 We compare with input length of 8, 16 and 32 on both UCF101-24 and AVA with CSN-152 as backbone.
 TubeR is able to handle long video clips as expected.
-We notice that our performance on UCF101-24 saturates faster than on AVA, probably because the UCF101-24 does not contain shot changes that requires longer temporal context for classification.
+We notice that our performance on UCF101-24 saturates faster than on AVA, probably because UCF101-24 does not contain shot changes that requires longer temporal context for classification.

 \textbf{Length of long-term context.} This ablation is only conducted on AVA as videos on UCF101-24 are too short to use long-term context.
-(Table \ref{tab:ablation_long_w}).
-It shows that the right amount of long-term context helps performance, but overwhelming the amount of long-term context harms performance.
+Table \ref{tab:ablation_long_w} shows that the right amount of long-term context helps performance, but overwhelming the amount of long-term context harms performance.
 This is probably because the long-term feature contains both useful information and noise.
 The experiments show that about 15s context serves best.
-Note that the context length varies for datasets, but can be easily determined empirically.
+Note that the context length varies per dataset, but can be easily determined empirically.

-\subsection{Frame-level State-of-the-Art}
+\subsection{Frame-Level State-of-the-Art}

 \textbf{AVA 2.1 Comparison.} We first compare our results with previously proposed methods on AVA 2.1 in Table \ref{tab:ava_sota}.
 Compared to previous end-to-end models, with comparable backbone (I3D-Res50) and the same inference protocol, the proposed TubeR outperforms all.
 TubeR outperforms the most recent end-to-end works WOO \cite{chen2021watch} by 0.9\% and VTr \cite{girdhar2019video} by 1.2\%.
 This demonstrates the effectiveness of our designs.